Voltage-Controlled High-Bandwidth Terahertz Oscillators Based On Antiferromagnets

-The reactive and dissipative SOT parameters $g_r\eta_{zz}$ and $g_d\eta_{zz}$ are determined by the SOC.
-In strained (Ga,Mn)As, the Dresselhaus SOC produces the reactive and dissipative SOT fields $h^{so}_r= 91$~$\mu$T and $h^{so}_d= 95$~$\mu$T, respectively, when the current density is $j= 1.0\times10^{5}$~A/cm$^2$ (the conductivity is $\sigma = 549$~$\Omega^{-1}$cm$^{-1}$)~\cite{Kurebayashi:nn2014}.
-These field strengths correspond to the SOT parameters $g_r\eta_{zz}/\hbar= \gamma\sigma h^{so}_r/j= 879.3$~m/Vs and $g_d\eta_{zz}= \gamma\sigma h^{so}_d/S_{Mn} j= 367.2$~m/Vs. Here, $\gamma= 176\times10^9$ rad/sT and the spin of the Mn impurities is $S_{Mn}=2.5$.
-Assuming that the NCAFM's SOT is on the same order of magnitude as in (Ga,Mn)As with the lattice constant $a=3$~\AA, $S=2$, and material parameters given in Fig.~\ref{Fig2}, we find the bandwidths $\langle \dot{\theta} \rangle^{(-)} \in [0 , 1.8\times 10^{14}]$~rad/s, $\langle \dot{\theta} \rangle^{(+)} \in [3.7\times 10^{12} , 1.8\times 10^{14}]$~rad/s, and the initiation frequency $\sim 1.6\times 10^{13}$~rad/s for the $(+)$-mode.
-The upper frequencies for the two chiralities are approximately the same.
-These estimates demonstrate that nano-oscillators based on NCAFMs offer a unique frequency tunability that is difficult to achieve in any other types of systems.
-Notably, several of the NCAFMs exhibiting $D_{6h}$ symmetry are Weyl semimetals with a strong SOC and complex band structure, which are decisive factors for a significant anisotropic magnetoresistance (AMR) effect.
-The combined effect of strong AMR and highly tunable self-oscillations will make kagome AFMs the ideal building block for creating voltage-controlled THz generators, representing an exciting direction for future works.
-Note that NCAFMs with $D_4$ and $D_3$ symmetry have the same spin density~\eqref{Eq:SpinDensity} (and thus SOT) as kagome AFMs.
-Therefore, we anticipate these material classes to exhibit similar current-driven auto-oscillations.
+The frequency and bandwidth of the generated voltage signal~\eqref{Eq:Uac} are determined by the angular velocity~\eqref{Eq:dthetadt} and the frequency window~\eqref{Eq:BandWidth}, respectively.
+To estimate the characteristic frequency range of our nano-oscillator, we assume that the NCAFM’s SOT is comparable to that of (Ga,Mn)As~\cite{Kurebayashi:nn2014}, which yields the following values for the reactive and dissipative torque parameters: $g_r\eta_{zz}/\hbar= 879.3$~m/Vs and $g_d\eta_{zz}= 367.2$~m/Vs. By utilizing these values, along with the material parameters provided in Fig.~\ref{Fig2}, we find the bandwidths to be $\langle \dot{\theta} \rangle^{(-)} \in [0 , 1.8\times 10^{14}]$~rad/s and $\langle \dot{\theta} \rangle^{(+)} \in [3.7\times 10^{12} , 1.8\times 10^{14}]$~rad/s, respectively, and an initiation frequency of $\sim 1.6\times 10^{13}$~rad/s for the $(+)$-mode~\cite{SupplMat}.
+These estimations demonstrate that NCAFM-based nano-oscillators offer a unique frequency tunability, which is challenging to achieve in other magnetic systems.
+It is noteworthy that NCAFMs exhibiting $D_4$ and $D_3$ symmetry possess the same spin density~\eqref{Eq:SpinDensity} and SOT as kagome AFMs.
+Consequently, we anticipate that these material classes will show similar current-driven auto-oscillations.

 KMDH acknowledges funding from the Research Council of Norway via Grant No. 286889.
 KES acknowledges funding from the German Research Foundation (DFG) Project No. 320163632 and the TRR 173 – 268565370 Spin + X (project B12).
+DRR acknowledges funding from the Ministero dell'Università e della Ricerca, D.M.
+10/08/2021 n.
+1062 (PON Ricerca e Innovazione) and Project PRIN: “The Italian Factory of Micromagnetic Modeling and Spintronics” (Prot.
+2020LWPKH7).